 2. I stepped out of my hot tent in the middle of the Sahara Desert and the first thing that I saw was our camels basking in the early morning sun — it was the perfect reminder that I was in a totally different world and on an incredible adventure!

 3. The moment I saw this incredible temple reflected in its moat, it took my breath away.
 Up close, it is covered in hundreds of carved faces, now cracked and overgrown with moss.
-From a distance, it is something to discover, to be explored, and this photo always reminds me that there is a new adventure out there for me to have!
+From a distance, it is something to discover, to be explored, and this photo always reminds me that there is always a new adventure out there for me to have.

 4. Observing locals and catching them in a moment is the best way to sense the essence of a place.

 5. I had travelled all day to get to Angkor Wat in order to see the sunset from the top of the temple.
 Out of breath from climbing, I turned a corner and captured this monk walking swiftly down the corridor.
-This image always reminds me of the way I felt in that moment — alive.
+This image always reminds me of the way I felt in that moment — truly alive.